-There are few two-ingredient dishes as simple and satisfying as a no-frills grilled cheese.
-Yet, a few tweaks here and there—melting aged curds and toasting oven-fresh buns from some of the city’s best bakeries —help rank this classic childhood favorite among Gotham’s leading comfort-food dishes.
-From a fried fowl counter dishing out pimento sammies with collard greens to a plancha-seared two-cheese kicker from one of the best Queens restaurants, these are the ten essential fromage-on-bread combos in New York City.
+There are few two-ingredient dishes as simple and satisfying as a grilled cheese.
+NYC chefs have developed a few tweaks here and there—melting aged curds and toasting oven-fresh buns from some of the city’s best bakeries —to help rank this classic childhood favorite among Gotham’s leading comfort food dishes.
+From a fried fowl counter dishing out pimento sammies with collard greens to a plancha-seared two-cheese kicker from one of the best Queens restaurants, these are the essential fromage-on-bread combos in New York City.

 RECOMMENDED: Full guide to the best restaurants in NYC